Are you on E-mail? You simply have to be these days!

 Elis James and John Robins have been doing their weekend show on Radio X for almost 3 years now and I’ve been a big fan of the accompanying podcast for a big chunk of that time.

 The show tends to feature Elis and John’s comedy riffing interspersed with a number of features (each with a self-sung jingle).
-These include: E-mail of the species – listeners e-mails are read out with comment (classic); Textual Healing/Judge Robins – a listener has a comical problem and Elis and John give advice (the highlight has to be GJohn); Keep it Session Sessions – the pair alternate to give their recommendations of more obscure artists; Winner plays on – ongoing quiz with varying topics; Tick Off a Taste – they eat something live on air; Humblebrag of the week (my personal favourite) – Humblebrags are sent in and the most unbelievable ones are read out.
-All of them have given some great moments throughout the podcasts, Farthingate being a classic where Elis gave John slightly wrong questions on the era of farthings in winner plays on, an area in which John specialises and tension ensued.
+These include: E-mail of the species – listeners e-mails are read out with comment (classic); Textual Healing/Judge Robins – a listener has a comical problem and Elis and John give advice (the highlight has to be GJohn); Keep it Session Sessions – the pair alternate to give their recommendations of more obscure artists; Winner Plays On – ongoing quiz with varying topics; Tick Off a Taste – they eat something live on air; Humblebrag of the Week (my personal favourite) – Humblebrags are sent in and the most unbelievable ones are read out.
+All of them have given some great moments throughout the podcasts, Farthingate being a classic where Elis gave John slightly wrong questions on farthings, an area in which John specialises, in Winner Plays On and tension ensued.